Categories

 Conclusion

 The home inspection process is a helpful method to evaluate a building’s condition before purchasing a property.
 The inspector’s job is to examine various aspects of the home to see if any areas require maintenance or repairs.
-Any issues that are detected are featured in an inspection report, which homebuyers can use to figure out their next steps.
+Any issues the inspector detects are piut in an inspection report, which homebuyers can use to figure out their next steps.